Gositi/discord-fs/README.md

 - The filesystem is, of course, quite slow (especially for large files)
 - 250MiB max file size (10x Discord limit, max total size for a single message)
 - No support for directories
-- Files are readable and downloadable by anyone with access to the filesystem channel
+- Files are fully accessible by anyone with access to the filesystem channel
-- FAT and config stored locally, two separate clients cannot operate on the same filesystem
+- Multiple clients cannot operate on the same filesystem
 - No file permissions checks supported, that is considered out of scope

 ## Bugs